Stadicus/electrs-bin/README.md

 ## c-lightning
 Bitcoin Lightning Network client in C
 https://github.com/ElementsProject/lightning

+Reason for not using official binaries: package on [clightning launchpad](https://launchpad.net/clightning) depends on `clib6` >= 2.25, while stable branch of Armbian is still on 2.24.

 Build it yourself (as root user), using the PPA branch from Christian Decker:
 ```